cloyd88/corporate.robojackets.org/index.md

 - Jason Gibson

 ## IRS Filings
 The corporation will be seeking tax-exempt status from the Internal Revenue Service under Section 501(c)(7).
 Public documents will be published here after each is approved by the IRS.
-The corporation's fiscal year is from July to June.

 - [Form 1024](#)
 - [Determination Letter](#)